 - None at this time.

 Upcoming Events at Deer Creek FWA

-Possession of the land which comprises Deer Creek Fish and Wildlife Area began in 2010 with a transfer of 1,962 acres from the Putnamville Correctional Facility to the Indiana Department of Natural Resources, Division of Fish & Wildlife.
-Deer Creek FWA is comprised of rolling interspersed agriculture and mature oak hickory dominated woods.
-A four acre pond is located on the north portion of Deer Creek that offers fishing for bass, bluegill and catfish.
-Deer Creek winds through the south portion of the property and is associated with one low head dam, iron bridge and a concrete creek crossing.
-A smaller unnamed creek crosses the north portion of the property.
+Possession of the land which comprises Deer Creek Fish & Wildlife Area began in 2010 with a transfer of 1,962 acres from the Putnamville Correctional Facility to the Department of Natural Resources, Division of Fish & Wildlife.
+After 2010, several more parcels were added to Deer Creek, bringing the current total to 2,175 acres.
+The property is comprised of rolling interspersed agriculture and mature oak-hickory woods.
+A four-acre pond on the north portion offers fishing for bass, bluegill and catfish.
+Deer Creek winds through the south portion of the property, with a low-head dam, iron bridge and a concrete creek crossing.
+A smaller, unnamed creek crosses the north portion of the property.

-- Deer Creek Fish and Wildlife Area provides fishing on a 4 acre pond located on the north portion of the property, and in Deer Creek which runs through the southern portion.
+- Deer Creek Fish & Wildlife Area provides fishing on a 4-acre pond located on the north portion of the property, and in Deer Creek, which runs through the southern portion.

 - Check-in is required for fishing.

 - Primary species include catfish, crappie, bluegill, redear and largemouth bass.

 - There are no boat ramps located on the property.

 - Only electric trolling motors are allowed.